-The use of DISC presents a wide range of possibilities when working with teams.
-In a general sense, it can help in many areas, including the initial formation of the team and ongoing assessment of its operating effectiveness.
+The use of DISC presents a wide range of possibilities when working with teams, opening up the field of DISC team building.
+In a general sense, DISC profiling can help in many areas, including the initial formation of the team and ongoing assessment of its operating effectiveness.

 In this section of the Axiom Software site, we look at some of the principles of DISC in a team environment, and also some of the practical ways it can be used to develop and enhance a team's performance.

 Before going on to examine specific applications of DISC in team-building, this section introduces some basic ideas and concepts.

 The DISC concepts of Factors and Sub-traits can be applied with little adaptation to teams rather than individuals.
 In this section, we see how the team-based equivalent of a DISC profile can be constructed and interpreted.